mailgun/kafka-pixy/README.md

 standpoint it is easier to deal with individual message read/writes.
 Kafka-Pixy provides message based API to clients, but internally it collects them in batches and submits them the way Kafka likes it the best.
-This behavior plays very well with the microservice architecture, where there are usually many tiny assorted service instances running on one beefy physical host.
+This behavior plays very well with the microservices architecture, where there are usually many tiny assorted service instances running on one beefy physical host.
 So Kafka-Pixy installed on that host would aggregate messages from all the service instances, herby effectively using the network bandwidth.